Sterling Pest Control

 Why Choose Our Stinging Insect Control

 Stinging insect control is one of the most dangerous tasks in the pest control industry.
 It demands specialized training, proper protective equipment, and precise knowledge of insect behavior.
-Sterling Pest Control brings all three to every job.
+Sterling Pest Control brings extensive experience and all three to every job as the leading provider of stinging insect solutions.

-Our exterminators hold state certifications and complete annual training on venomous species behavior, venom sac anatomy, and safe colony removal techniques.
+Our dedicated exterminators hold state certifications and complete annual training on venomous species behavior, venom sac anatomy, and safe colony removal techniques.
 We don’t send general technicians to handle aggressive hornets or Africanized bees.
 Every stinging insect call goes to a specialist who understands the difference between a solitary mud dauber and a colonial yellow jacket nest containing thousands of workers.
+We focus on the most common species as well as rare and dangerous varieties.

-Sterling Pest Control also practices integrated pest management.
+Sterling Pest Control also practices integrated pest management with eco-friendly solutions.
 We don’t just spray and leave.
-We seal entry points with caulk and exclusion mesh, remove harborage sites, and install preventive barriers that deter future nesting.
+We seal entry points with caulk and exclusion mesh, remove harborage sites, and install preventive barriers that prevent future nesting.
 When honeybees are involved, we coordinate with local beekeepers and apiarists to relocate colonies rather than exterminate beneficial pollinators.
+We take care to protect your plants and garden areas.

 Our pricing is transparent.
-You’ll receive a detailed inspection report before any treatment begins, listing every nest location, species identification, and recommended treatment plan with exact costs.
+You’ll receive a detailed inspection report before any treatment begins, listing every nest location, species identification, and a tailored treatment plan we recommend to address your specific needs with exact costs.
+Contact us for a free quote.
 No surprises.
 No hidden fees.

 Signs You Need Stinging Insect Control

-Visible Nests on Your Structure: Paper wasps build open, umbrella shaped nests under eaves, porch ceilings, and deck railings.
+Visible Nests on Your Structure: Paper wasps build open, umbrella shaped nests under eaves, porch ceilings, roof overhangs, and deck railings.
 Bald faced hornets construct large, enclosed gray nests in trees and on building exteriors.
 Yellow jackets nest inside wall voids, attic spaces, and underground burrows near foundations.
-Any visible nest within 20 feet of a doorway, walkway, or play area requires immediate professional removal.
-These colonies grow rapidly.
+Any visible nest found within 20 feet of a doorway, walkway, or play area requires immediate professional removal.
+These colonies grow rapidly and can take over any room or outdoor area.
 A single paper wasp nest can house 200 workers by midsummer.

 Increased Buzzing Activity Around Entry Points: Stinging insects foraging near your roofline, soffit vents, or foundation cracks indicate a nearby colony.
-You might notice a steady stream of wasps or hornets entering and exiting a gap in your weatherstripping or a crevice in your siding.
-That’s a colony using your home as a harborage.
+You might notice a steady stream of wasps or hornets entering and exiting a gap in your weatherstripping or a crevice in your existing siding.
+That’s a colony using your home as a harborage, threatening your living space.

 Stinging Incidents on Your Property: One sting is a warning.
 Multiple stings mean you’ve disturbed a territorial colony.
 Yellow jackets and Africanized bees are especially aggressive when provoked.
 They release alarm pheromones that recruit the entire colony to attack.
-If anyone on your property has been stung more than once in a short period, a large colony is nearby.
+If anyone on your property or in your yard has been stung more than once in a short period, a large colony is nearby.
+These conditions require immediate professional attention.

 Our Stinging Insect Control Process

-Step 1: Comprehensive Property Inspection A licensed pest control technician inspects your entire property, checking eaves, soffits, attic spaces, crawl spaces, foundation perimeters, trees, shrubs, and ground areas.
+Step 1: Comprehensive Property Inspection A licensed pest control technician will inspect your entire property, checking eaves, soffits, attic spaces, crawl spaces, foundation perimeters, trees, shrubs, and ground areas.
 We identify every nest, hive, and burrow.
 We document each species, colony size, and proximity to occupied areas.
-You receive a written inspection report.
+We then create a written inspection report for you.

 Step 2: Species Identification and Risk Assessment Accurate identification drives the treatment plan.
 A paper wasp nest on a detached shed requires a different approach than an Africanized bee colony inside a wall void.
 We assess the threat level based on species aggression, colony size, location, and whether occupants have allergies or anaphylaxis risk.

 Step 3: Targeted Treatment and Nest Removal We treat colonies using species appropriate methods.
-Aerosol insecticides and dust formulations containing deltamethrin or permethrin work for exposed wasp and hornet nests.
+Aerosol insecticides, bait stations, and dust formulations containing deltamethrin or permethrin work for exposed wasp and hornet nests.
 We inject insecticide directly into wall voids and underground burrows for concealed colonies.
 For honeybee colonies, we coordinate live relocation with a beekeeper when possible.
-Our technicians wear full bee suits, veils, and protective gear during every removal.
+Our technicians wear full bee suits, veils, and protective gear during every removal to provide safe and effective service.

 Step 4: Exclusion and Sealing After removing the colony, we seal entry points.
 Caulk, sealant, and exclusion mesh close gaps in soffits, eaves, foundation cracks, and weatherstripping.
-This prevents new colonies from reoccupying the same harborage sites.
+This prevents new colonies from reoccupying the same harborage sites and helps keep your property clean.
+We maintain these exclusion points to ensure long term protection.

 Brands We Use